Tradeston Bridge

-The design was prepared by Dissing+Weitling, a Danish architectural firm, with the UK engineers Halcrow Group.
+The design was prepared by Dissing+Weitling, a Danish architectural firm, with the English engineers Halcrow Group.
 The bridge concrete works were built by BAM Nuttall whilst the steel bridge structure was fabricated and erected by RBG Ltd. The structure is a balanced cantilever design.
 The steel fins, which provide structural support, are placed above the bridge to add visual interest but also to reduce the overall bulk of the deck.

-It cost £7 million to construct and is used by pedestrians and cyclists with no motorised traffic being allowed upon it.
+It cost £7 million to construct and is used by pedestrians and cyclists, with motorised traffic prohibited.
 The span is horizontally curved in an S shape with outward canting on both curves.
-The S shape gives the bridge the extra length it needs to allow enough clearance for boats without making the bridge too steep.
+The S shape provides the bridge with the extra length it needs to allow enough clearance for boats to pass under, without making the bridge too steep.